The page navigation is complete. You may now navigate the page content as you wish.

 • introduce typographic elements to establish hierarchy,

-• and, if necessary, use dividers to differentiate sections clearly.
+• and, if necessary, use separators to differentiate sections clearly.

 Each one of these methods will help the user better parse and understand the relationships between each section and the fields contained within.